mihsamusev/mihsamusev.github.io/_projects/my_project2.md

 ## Axis-symmetric model
 In the axis-symmetric models, the equilibrium shape of the cod-end can be obtained by considering the equilibrium of the nodes belonging to one row of twines called meridian.
 All other rows of twines in the cod-end circumference will have the same shape as the meridian due to the axis-symmetry assumption.
-The twines are modelled ad bar elements with linear tension stiffness and 0 compression stiffenss. {: style="text-align: justify;"}
+The twines are modeled ad bar elements with linear tension stiffness and 0 compression stiffness.
+ {: style="text-align: justify;"}

 ![a](../assets/project2/aximodel.PNG)

 ## 3d model
 The 3d model is based on the planar triangular elements developed by Daniel Priour.
-Triangular elements offer high flexibility in both geometric modelling and numerical calculation aspects.
-The key difference compared to a classic constant / linear strain triangles is the formulation where the element works as a super element that combined all the effects of the twines contained within it.
+Triangular elements offer high flexibility in both geometric modeling and numerical calculation aspects.
+The key difference compared to classic constant / linear strain triangles is the formulation where the element works as a super element that combines all the effects of the twines contained within it.
 This allows to avoid the problems typical for the models where individual physical twines are modeled by bar elements also known as numerical twines.
-At the same time the stiffenss of the element depends on the average deformation of the contained netting twines in 2 directions and can be 0 for the direction where the netting is in comression.
+At the same time the stiffness of the element depends on the average deformation of the contained netting twines in 2 directions and can be 0 for the direction where the netting is in compression.
 {: style="text-align: justify;"}
 ![b](../assets/project2/3dmodel_mesh.PNG)
 ![c](../assets/project2/3dmodel.PNG)